01 Oct How to Create A Growth Marketing Framework to Grow Your Business

 My earlier posts are fairly heavy on theory.
 You really do need to understand the Why completely before you move on to the How and What, which is why I spend a lot of time teaching the theory behind this growth marketing framework.

-It’s also important to note that this growth marketing framework isn’t something I invented.
+It’s also important to note that this growth marketing framework isn’t something I invented haphazardly.
 It’s based on years of observing successful businesses, being part of many successful growth companies, and learning from people who have used this very growth framework, time and again, to create million, multi-million, and billion-dollar success stories.
+You can read the full backstory about how it came to life, the questions I asked to dig into the minds of successful professionals, such as Eric Schmidt of Google, and the science behind it in my post about business transformation.
+Until you carve out time for that post (it’s even longer than this one), let’s stay here to chat about creating a growth marketing framework for your business.

 I know you’re eager to actually get to it and grow your business.
 I know you want to scale, increase your revenues, and ultimately see more money in your pocket.
 And I want that for you, too.
 So in this post, we’ll move beyond theory and delve into the modern marketing strategies you can use immediately.
 We’ll also look at the tools and platforms that can help you execute those strategies effectively.